top of page

 As part of the Society's attempt to enhance the sharing of ideas, one of our colleagues will be invited to spend time and give lectures on two campuses within the Society's jurisdiction during their year as the Williams Lecturer.
 The ESS Executive Office will provide transportation and honoraria: the host institution will take care of local arrangements, including room and board.
 The individual chosen for the Lectureship will receive an honorarium and will present two lectures on campuses in the ESS region during the terms of his or her appointment.
 (These campuses will be selected on a competitive basis.)

-To apply for Dr. Claire Decoteau to speak at your institution, please follow these guidelines:
+To apply for Dr. Richard Ocejo to speak at your institution, please follow these guidelines:

-In no more than 1 page (500 words), please let us know: 1) why Dr. Decoteau is a good fit for speaking on your campus and what contributions the Williams lectureship will make to your community; 2) how the ESS Robin M. Williams, Jr. Distinguished Lecture by Dr. Decoteau would be promoted if your campus is selected.
+In no more than 1 page (500 words), please let us know: 1) why Dr. Ocejo is a good fit for speaking on your campus and what contributions the Williams lectureship will make to your community; 2) how the ESS Robin M. Williams, Jr. Distinguished Lecture by Dr. Ocejo would be promoted if your campus is selected.
 The response to these questions should be a short statement (bullet points are fine).
-Deadline December 1, 2023.

 Robin M. Williams, Jr. Distinguished Lecturers 1993-2023